-Interrogatory 1: Please state, individually for each such account, the full name, branch name, branch address, branch telephone number, account name and account number of any and all bank, savings, money market, investment or deposit accounts of any kind or nature, domestic or foreign, in which Really Big Faucet Co, Inc. or any subsidiary thereof, has any direct or indirect interest, ownership or right of withdrawal or from which the company can or may receive any direct or indirect profit or benefit.
+Plaintiff's First interrogatory: Please state, individually for each such account, the full name, branch name, branch address, branch telephone number, account name, and account number of any and all bank, savings, money market, investment or deposit accounts of any kind or nature, domestic or foreign, in which Really Big Faucet Co, Inc. or any subsidiary thereof, has any direct or indirect interest, ownership or right of withdrawal or from which the company can or may receive any direct or indirect profit or benefit.

-Companies don't like to give out this information, especially in a document that is by law in most states a public document, which I could, were I mean spirited, publish on the web.
+Companies don't like to give out this information, especially in a document that by law in most states is a public document.
 So rather than answer, they will usually just pay up.